Marcellinus123/MarcNotes-v1.0/README.md

 ##  Overview

-MarcNotes is an enhanced text editor built with Qt C++ that improves upon the standard Windows Notepad with additional features and a modern interface.
+MarcNotes is an enhanced text editor built on C++ that improves upon the standard Windows Notepad with additional features and a modern interface.
 Developed by Marcbrain Ltd., it provides a seamless writing and coding experience with essential text editing capabilities.

 ##  Features